 French schools do not provide all school materials.
-At the very youngest age you will need to purchase nothing.
-With the increasing maturity of your child, however, you will be expected to provide anything from pencils and crayons to exercise books and textbooks.
-When your child gets to secondary school (college) or high school (lycée) the costs mount.
+At the very youngest age you won’t need to purchase anything, but as your child progresses through the French state school system, you will be expected to provide everything from pencils and crayons to exercise books and textbooks.
+When your child gets to secondary school (college) or high school (lycée), the costs can quickly mount.

-These are commonly asked for at the upper end of primary school (école élementaire).
+The following are commonly asked for at the upper end of primary school (école primaire).
 Younger children will not need the maths equipment.